 LNG tanker at the LNG jetty, Aniva Bay

-The goal of the monitoring is to minimise a risk of introduction dangerous invasive species into Aniva Bay during ballast water discharge in Prigorodnoye port.
+The purpose of this monitoring is to minimise the risk of introducing dangerous invasive organisms during ballast water discharges at Prigorodnoye port.

 The monitoring programme consists of two interrelated components.
 Firstly, between April and November, when the risks of introduction and adaptation of unwanted invasive species are at their highest, phyto- and zooplankton samples are taken from each vessel, where technically feasible, for comprehensive analyses, including for potentially harmful non-native species.
 The results of years of ballast water sample analyses confirm proper compliance with Sakhalin Energy's internal regulations and the requirements of the Ballast Water Management Convention.